Rutland Sheiks

 The Rutland Sheiks were a minor league baseball team based in Rutland, Vermont in 1924.
 The Sheiks were preceded by Rutland teams in 1887 and 1907, without nicknames.
-The Rutland teams played as members of the Northeastern League in 1887, Vermont State League in 1907 and Ontario–Quebec–Vermont League in 1924.
+The Rutland teams played as members of the 1887 Northeastern League, 1907 Vermont State League and 1924 Ontario–Quebec–Vermont League, winning the 1887 league championship.

 History

 In 1887, the Rutland team began play as members of the Independent level Northeastern League.
 The 1887 Rutland team won the Northeastern League championship with a 16–6 record, managed by James Harmon.
 The five–team league began play on July 6, 1887 and the Rutland team was followed by St. Albans (19–9), Burlington (13–17), Malone (3–10) and Montpelier (2–13) in the final standings.

 Rutland again hosted minor league baseball in 1907.
-The New Hampshire State League began play in the 1907 season as a Class D level league, but was restructured during the season.
-The New Hampshire State League was an eight–team league that began play on May 11, 1907 and did not include Rutland.
+The New Hampshire State League began play in the 1907 season as a Class D level league but was restructured during the season.
+The New Hampshire State League was an eight–team league that began play on May 11, 1907, and did not include Rutland.
 The New Hampshire League teams through June 29, 1907, were Barre-Montpelier Intercities, Burlington Burlingtons, West Manchester, Laconia/Plattsburgh Brewers, East Manchester, Franklin, Nashua and Concord.

 Rutland began play after the league folded four teams and changed its name to the Vermont State League, beginning play July 2, 1907.
 A meeting was held on June 17, 1907, where the New Hampshire State League was restructured.

 The Vermont State League continued play as an Independent four–team league beginning, July 2, 1907, without the previous New Hampshire franchises.
 The new franchise in the Vermont State League was Rutland, who joined the New Hampshire League Champion Barre-Montpelier Intercities, the Burlington Burlingtons and Plattsburgh Brewers in the newly formed Vermont State League.
 Rutland was managed by T.K.
-Milne and placed 3rd in the final standings.
+Milne and placed third in the final standings.
 The Barre-Montpelier Intercities led in the final standings of the Vermont League with a 12–4 record.
 Barre-Montpelier was followed by the Burlington Burlingtons (6–5), Rutland (5–8) and the Plattsburgh Brewers (5–11).
 The Vermont League permanently folded after the 1907 season ended on July 28, 1907.